Key Takeaways

 For example, borrowing through a credit card with a 24% APR may make it difficult to pay off your debt.
 If you transfer your debt to a personal loan with a 12% interest rate, you’ll save a considerable amount of money on interest charges and have an easier time clearing your debt.

-Reasons to Consider Before Refinancing Your Credit Card Debt
+What To Consider Before Refinancing Your Credit Card Debt

-Here are some of the factors to consider when choosing to refinance your credit card debt:
+Here are some of the factors to consider when choosing to refinance your credit card debt.

 It may be a good idea for you to refinance your credit card debt if:

-• You can make payments each month.
+• You can more easily make payments on the new loan each month.

-• You have a good credit score.
+• You have a good to excellent average credit score with the three credit reporting bureaus (680+).

 • You have a plan in place to stay out of debt.